clarus/coq-blog/posts/2021-01-23 Removing existential types from modules in coq-of-ocaml.md

 We originally used existential types to represent abstract module types.
 This could be a source of complexity for the reasoning on the generated code.
 Indeed, existential types require to do frequent projections and packing in Coq.
 In this blog post, we show how we removed the need of existential types in non-first-class modules.

 > The tool coq-of-ocaml is mainly developed at [Nomadic Labs](https://www.nomadic-labs.com/) with the aim to formally verify the crypto-currency [Tezos](https://tezos.com/).
-This tool is also readily usable for your own OCaml projects, please do not hesitate to contact us in case of questions!
+This tool is also readily usable for your own OCaml projects, please do not hesitate to [contact us](mailto:contact@nomadic-labs.com) in case of questions!

 ## Example
-We take the following OCaml code to show how we now translate the modules' abstract types in Coq:
+We take the following OCaml code to show how we now translate the abstract types of modules in Coq:

     module F (X : Source) : Target with type t2 = X.t = struct
       type t1 = string